Ratamuse/GNUVario-TTGO-T5-website-anglais/_config/parametres_perso.md

 **flightstart - VARIOMETER_RECORD_WHEN_FLIGHT_START**

 default: 1
-0 = deactivated, recording starts as soon as the GPS is operational 1 = Activated, recording will start upon detection of the start of flight (horizontal speed greater than FLIGHT_START_MIN_SPEED and horizontal speed less than FLIGHT_START_VARIO_LOW_THRESHOLD or greater than FLIGHT_START_VARIO_HIGH_THRESHOLD
+0 = deactivated, recording starts as soon as the GPS is fixed 1 = Activated, recording will start upon detection of the start of flight (horizontal speed greater than FLIGHT_START_MIN_SPEED and horizontal speed less than FLIGHT_START_VARIO_LOW_THRESHOLD or greater than FLIGHT_START_VARIO_HIGH_THRESHOLD

 ### wifi.cfg #